3 Easy Self-Care Hacks for Teachers

 These are teacher-tested, classroom-proof strategies that actually change your day.

-Let’s reset your November.
+Let’s reset your second half of the year.

 Tip #1: Teacher Self-Care Begins the Night Before